benc-uk/terrain-gen/README.md

-# Experiments in terrain generation and rendering
+# Experiments in Terrain Generation & Rendering

 ## Heightmap Generation

-This project implements a Diamond-Square algorithm for generating heightmaps.
-The generated heightmaps can be saved as PNG images.
+This project implements a Diamond-Square algorithm for generating fractal maps and terrain.
+The generated maps can be saved as PNG images.

-The heightmap generation is based on the Diamond-Square algorithm, which is a popular method for generating fractal terrain.
+The core generation method is based on the Diamond-Square algorithm, which is a popular method for generating fractal terrain.

 ## Usage

 ### Command Line Version

-To generate a heightmap, run the `main.go` file in the `heightmap` directory:
+To generate a terrain image, use the makefile provided.

 ```bash
 make
 ```

-This will generate a heightmap and save it as `heightmap.png` in the current directory.
+This will generate a PNG image and save it as `output/map.png`.

 ### Web Version (WASM)

-A web-based version is available that runs in your browser using WebAssembly:
+A web-based version is available that runs in a browser using WebAssembly:

 ```bash
 make web